the Science of Low Carb

 On the other side of the coin, you have probably heard that Fat is your worst enemy and is a heart attack waiting to happen.
 While there are certain fats we should avoid (and we’ll talk about all that later on), getting quality fats in your Low Carb diet should be a top priority.
 There was a big “to do” in Washington, D.C. back in the 80’s.
 Certain Politicians with their own agendas hired nutritionists and public health officials to advise we stop eating so much fat.
 Thus the “low fat” craze was born, introducing high-processed, man-made fats into our diets which are MUCH worse for us than normal Saturated Fat.

-Fat slows down the digestion process, keeping you from feeling hungry through the day.
+Fat slows down the digestion process, keeping you from feeling hungry through the day, if you feel the need of more information you can find guides at theguidr.com.
 It also adds taste to your meals.
 Fats provide EFA (Essential Fatty Acids) known as LA (linoleic acid) and ALA (alpha-linolenic acid).
 These are considered essential, because our bodies cannot produce these acids, we obtain them by eating Fat.
 The LA and ALA support cell membranes when they are converted into chemical regulators, affecting blood clotting, inflammation, and blood vessel dilation.
 Fats also dissolve to transport fat-soluble nutrients like phytochemicals (used to fight disease) and vitamins.
 There are good and bad fats.
 Common dogma dictates that Saturated Fat will clog your arteries.
 This is simply not true.
 Look at the diets of all of our ancestors through history before agriculture came along.
 Heck, you don’t even have to look back in time.
 Modern tribal people of today, including the Inuit, Masai, and Tokelau tribes consume upwards of 50% of saturated fats in their diets and have far superior cardiovascular health than most Americans do.
 Good sources of Fat can be found in foods like meat, nuts, olives, seeds, avocados, and coconuts.

 The basic structure of a Carbohydrate is a sugar molecule.
 They are fast energy, and thus, the body prefers to burn Carbohydrates as energy.
 The problem arises when we follow the SAD (Standard American Diet).
 The SAD diet recommends far too many Carbohydrates on a daily basis, and most Americans don’t even follow the recommendations.
 They go overboard, which is easy to do when eating “food” from most grocery store shelves these days.
 Processed food is full of sugar and empty calories.
 Your body can’t process all of that sugar in an efficient manner leading to insulin insensitivity and type 2 Diabetes.
 Plus, we don’t exercise enough to burn off all those extra Carbohydrates and empty calories, so what we are left with is a surplus of Carbohydrates in the body at the end of the day.
 The extra Carbohydrates are turned into and stored as Fat to be used for energy at a later date.
 This has led to rising obesity in Americans and other industrialized nations.